-We are having the temperature of a city in degree Celsius from Sunday to Saturday.
+We are having the temperature of a city in degrees Celsius from Sunday to Saturday.
 Using a =10% we will find the moving average of temperature for each day of the week.

 Using a =10%, we will find an exponentially weighted moving average for each day in the below table:

 Below is the graph showing a comparison between the actual temperature and EWMA:

 - This can be used to find average using an entire history of data or output.
 All other charts tend to treat each data in an individual way.

 - Each data point in the Exponentially Weighted Moving Average represents a moving average of points.

-- Data for which we want to get exponentially weighted moving average should be time ordered.
+- Data for which we want to get an exponentially weighted moving average should be time ordered.

-- This is very helpful in reducing noise in noisy time series data points which can be called as smoothing.
+- This is very helpful in reducing noise in noisy time series data points which can be called smooth.

 - Each output is given a weightage.
-The more recent data is, highest weightage it will get.
+The more recent data is, the highest weightage it will get.

 - It is quite good at detecting smaller shift but slower in detecting the large shift.